-- Next morning, drain the water and place nuts in a blender.
+- Next morning, drain the soaking water and place nuts in a blender.

-- Add 3 cups filtered water and blend until the nuts are as fine as possible.
+- Add 4 cups fresh water and blend until the nuts are as fine as possible.
 This usually takes about a minute with a high-powered blender like a Vitamix, Thermomix or Nutribullet.